SALLY HANSEN COLOR QUICK CHROMES COSMETIC INFORMATION

 17501

-Although many chemicals in beauty products present hardly any or absolutely no danger, several are associated with substantial health conditions, including cancer, and neurological harm.
-Chemicals in cosmetics invade a person's body through internal use, the skin, and inhalation, and cause similar problems as food chemicals, per this site.
+Although most chemicals in beauty products pose slight or no risk, several are associated with severe medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals gain entry to a person's body through inhalation, ingestion, and the skin, and cause the same risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in water, food, and various other ordinary items.
-But, no type of consumer items is accountable to less government oversight than cosmetics, including Sally Hansen Color Quick Chromes.
-Though many of the chemicals in cosmetics and personal care products likely present very little risk, subjection to a few has been associated with significant health conditions, such as cancer.
+Contaminants and chemicals associated with cancer are found in food, water, and lots of other everyday products.
+Still, no category of consumer products is subject to less government oversight than cosmetics, including Sally Hansen Color Quick Chromes.
+Although many of the chemicals and contaminants in cosmetics most likely pose very little risk, your exposure to a few has been associated with major health concerns, including cancer.